Back to Apple Guides

 Quick Solutions

-Use certified ultra high speed cable
+Use a certified high-speed/48Gbps HDMI cable

-Update TV and Apple TV firmware
+Update tvOS and the TV firmware

 Still having issues?
 This is usually the deeper cause below.